Assistance to Students in Disaster and Emergency Areas

 Pearson VUE is proactive in notifying the College when one or more of their testing centers close due to a natural disaster.

 In the event of a natural disaster (flood, hurricane, tornado, fire, etc.) at a Pearson VUE testing site, the Pearson Candidate Call Center representatives identify those students who may be scheduled to take a UExcel or Excelsior College Examination and contacts them as quickly as possible to have their appointment times rescheduled.

 Students can also contact Test Administration through their MyExcelsior Message Center (login required) to inform the staff that they were unable to keep an appointment due to a natural disaster.

 If a natural disaster makes it impossible for a student to take a scheduled exam, every effort will be made to reschedule the exam at no extra cost to the student.

 Inclement Weather and Pearson VUE Exams

-In the case of inclement weather (ice storm, heavy snowfall, etc.), the Testing Services staff in the Center for Educational Measurement adheres to the following guidelines as stated in the Exam Registration and Information: A User's Guide (PDF):
+In the case of inclement weather (ice storm, heavy snowfall, etc.), the Testing Services staff in the Center for Educational Measurement adheres to the following guidelines as stated in A User’s Guide: Using Examinations to Accomplish Individual Goals (PDF):